YusufOcal/H2_heart-disease-analysis-prediction/README.md

 # Heart Disease Prediction and Analysis

 This project focuses on exploratory data analysis, data preprocessing, and machine learning modeling using the Heart Disease UCI dataset.
-The project demonstrates various data science techniques including handling missing values, outlier detection and suppression, and developing a basic machine learning model for heart disease prediction.
+The primary emphasis is on outlier detection, data cleaning, and preparation for predictive modeling.

 ## Project Overview